vmware/vic-product/docs/user_doc/vic_app_dev/deploy_single_containervm.md

 docker run --name web -d -p 8080 -v webapp:/usr/local/tomcat/webapps --net ExternalNetwork <registry-address>/<image name>
 docker exec -d web /usr/sbin/haveged
 ```
 Docker exec with the `-d` option runs a process as a daemon in the container.
 While this is arguably the neatest solution to the problem, it does require a subsequent call to the container after it's started.
-While it's realtively simple to script this, it doesn't work well in a scenario such as a Compose file.
+While it's relatively simple to script this, it doesn't work well in a scenario such as a Compose file.

 So a third approach is to create a script that the container starts when it initializes that uses a trap handler to manage signals.